 Fiction Friday: 8 Things Writers Forget When Writing Fight Scenes

-Last weekend I went to VCON, a science fiction and fantasy conference in Surrey (part of Metro Vancouver).
-One of the sessions I attended was called “Writing About Fighting” and the panel consisted of writers and experts who were disciplined in multiple martial arts, including authors Lorna Suzuki and T.G.
+Recently, I attended VCON, a science fiction and fantasy conference in Surrey (part of Metro Vancouver) and attended a session called “Writing About Fighting.”
+The panel consisted of writers and experts who were disciplined in multiple martial arts, including authors Lorna Suzuki and T.G.
 Shepherd, and Devon Boorman, the swordmaster of Academie Duello in Vancouver.
 (I lost my program, so if you remember who else was there, please leave it in the comments, below)

 For me, this talk was so fascinating, it was worth the cost of admission to VCON.
 In fact, I spent days thinking about the topics discussed.
 These are just a few of them as I remember it.

 First of all, if you’re not technical and don’t know the details of fighting, you shouldn’t try to write about them.
 Some writers try to to include technical details of fighting, which only calls out their lack of expertise.
 If you don’t know what you’re doing in a fight scene, give fewer details, not more.
 Go for being lyrical or poetic instead.
 The more technical you go to try to appeal to a technical audience, the more likely you’ll turn them off.
 Avoid the use of jargon.

 Moreover, if you don’t feel comfortable or knowledgeable about fighting, don’t make your main character an expert on the subject.

 Some authors who write fight scenes well are: